julian-molina/Documentation/_includes/crypto_ecosystem/asset.md

 <!--------------------------------------------- ADDING starts -->

-To add an asset, select *Add Asset* on the crypto exchange assets node menu.
+To add an asset, select *Add Asset* on the exchange assets node menu.

+To add assets in bulk, select *Add Missing Assets* on the exchange assets node menu.
+Beware that the exchange may handle hundreds of assets.
+Before using this option you may want to implement a filter using the exchange assets configuration.

 <!--------------------------------------------- ADDING ends -->